RockitBootcamp/Phoenix/Projects/jQuery Twitter v2/README.md

 - As a developer, I should load all tweets and replies using AJAX
 - As a developer, I should create or update tweets/replies using AJAX
-- As a developer, I should be able to create a gulp build task using browserify
+- As a developer, I should be able to create a gulp "lint" task using jshint
-- As a developer, I should be able to create a gulp clean task to remove build files
+- As a developer, I should be able to create a gulp "clean" task to remove build files

 ## HTML Structure